Mactherobot/sdith-rust/project/notes.md

   - Memory management (Heap vs Stack)
   - Nightly vs stable performance.
 - Benchmarking and profiling
  - What have we done so far?
   - Criterion (cycles and time),
   - Profiling (samply)
   - Heaptrack (memory)
+  - Parallelism: test with different number of threads, 2, 4, 8, 16
+  - ulimit -s unlimited

 # Things we want to code